TV Shizuoka: History

 At 8:56 in the morning on November 1, 1968, Shizuoka TV officially launched.
 When it started broadcasting, Shizuoka TV covered about 80% of the population of Shizuoka Prefecture.
 On December 24 of the same year, Shizuoka TV began broadcasting commercials, starting its regular service.
 Shizuoka TV introduced color cameras in 1971 and began broadcasting its own color programs.
 In July 1973, Shizuoka TV Hamamatsu Headquarters was completed.
 The building had a larger studio than the Shizuoka headquarters at the time, so it also served as a program production function, producing "Wide in Shizuoka" every Thursday.
 In October of the same year, the new studio at the Shizuoka TV headquarters was completed, with an area of 315 square meters.
 It was the largest TV studio in Shizuoka Prefecture at the time.
-The next year, Shizuoka TV signed a sister station agreement with KMTV-TV in the United States, and became the first overseas sister station.
+The next year, Shizuoka TV signed a sister station agreement with KMTV in the United States, and became the first overseas sister station.
 In September 1976, the Shizuoka TV headquarters annex was completed.

 In the late 1970s, the third and fourth private TV stations in Shizuoka Prefecture were launched one after another.
 Shizuoka TV faced more fierce advertising competition, and its turnover decreased for two consecutive years in 1979 and 1980.
 In 1981, Shizuoka TV’s revenue resumed growth and exceeded 5 billion yen for the first time.
 But this year, Shizuoka TV's average daily ratings were only 6.7%, ranking third among the four private TV stations in Shizuoka Prefecture.
 The average viewership rating during prime time is only 12.8%, which is only higher than the 12.7% of Shizuoka Daiichi TV, which was launched last, and lower than the 14.3% of Shizuoka Prefecture Citizen Broadcasting (now Shizuoka Asahi TV) and the 17.4% of Shizuoka Broadcasting.
 However, relying on the increase in the ratings of the core station Fuji TV, Shizuoka TV won the triple crown of ratings for the first time in June 1984, with ratings of 8.5% for the whole day, 22.9% for the prime time period, and 19.7% for the evening period.
 In May of the same year, Shizuoka TV began construction of a new headquarters building, which was completed in December of the same year.
 The new building has a construction area of 1,825 square meters, with three floors, and a new main control room on the second floor.
 In 1986, Shizuoka TV's sales exceeded the 7 billion yen mark.
 The following year, Shizuoka TV and South Korea's Daejeon Munhwa Broadcasting signed a sister station agreement.
 Shizuoka TV station introduced the satellite news broadcast (SNG) system in 1989 to improve the mobility of news reporting.